 5. Pool Brush

-A pool brush is used primarily to brush the pool walls to remove dirt and any algae before you vacuum the bottom of the pool.
-You also use them on the rungs of a pool ladder.
+A pool brush is used primarily to brush the pool walls to remove dirt and algae before vacuuming the pool’s bottom.
+It is also used on the rungs of a pool ladder.

-There isn’t that much to say about pool brushes really.
-Most have a similar design with the ends of the brush tapering upwards to make getting into corners a little easier.
+There isn’t that much to say about pool brushes, really.
+Most have a similar design, with the ends tapering upwards to make getting into corners a little easier.

-A fairly new type of brush, which I confess I haven’t tried yet, has what they refer to as a tail but what I would describe as a wing.
-This it is claimed increases pressure on the brush against the pool wall by up to 10x.
+A fairly new type of brush, which I confess I haven’t tried yet, has what they call a tail but what I would describe as a wing.
+It is claimed that this increases pressure on the brush against the pool wall by up to 10x.
 It is the Wall Whale Classic Swimming Pool Brush.

 Other pool cleaning accessories that make life easier

-Once you have the essential cleaning supplies to carry out routine cleaning you may want to consider some other equipment that can be useful to clean pools.
+Once you have the essential cleaning supplies to carry out routine cleaning, you may want to consider other equipment useful for cleaning pools.
 Believe me, you will accumulate more than just the essential tools in time.

 Robotic pool cleaners

 A robotic pool cleaner, sometimes called a robotic pool vacuum, is the holy grail of pool cleaning equipment.
-They are something many people with pools would like but generally can’t justify the cost.
-I would say buy one – you won’t regret it.
+Many people with pools would like one but generally can’t justify the cost.
+I would say buy one—you won’t regret it.

-If you can afford one then you will never regret buying one as it takes almost all of the effort out of keeping a pool clean.
-You just put them in the pool, switch them on and leave them to give you a clean pool.
+If you can afford one, you will never regret buying one.
+They take almost all of the effort out of keeping a pool clean.
+You just put them in the pool, switch them on and leave them to clean the pool.

 There are no trailing vacuum hoses that need plugging into the filter system.
-They collect debris within the cleaner which you empty when you remove the cleaner from the pool.
+They collect debris within the cleaner, which you empty when you remove it from the pool.

-As well as cleaning the pool floor, most robotic cleaners can even climb and clean the pool walls as well as scrub the waterline.
+In addition to cleaning the pool floor, most robotic cleaners can climb the pool walls and scrub the waterline.

-If you want to skip all of the time-consuming efforts of manually cleaning your pool right from the get-go then go right ahead and buy one.
+If you want to avoid the time-consuming efforts of manually cleaning your pool from the start, go ahead and buy one.

 My Dolphin robotic pool cleaner is, without a doubt, the best thing I have ever bought for my pool.
 I wish I had bought one years ago!